Page Content

 Medical school: University of Athens

-About me: I was born and raised in Athens, Greece.
-I graduated from the National and Kapodistrian University in 2015.
-Shortly after, I joined the Mayo Clinic Neuro-Informatics Laboratory under the mentorship of Dr. Bydon, while simultaneously being accepted into the Mayo Graduate School's Master's program in Clinical and Translational Science.
+About me: I was born and raised in Athens, Greece, and graduated from the National and Kapodistrian University in 2015.
+Shortly after, I joined Mayo Clinic's Neuro-Informatics Laboratory under the mentorship of Dr. Bydon, while simultaneously being accepted into Mayo Clinic's Graduate Medical Education master’s program in Clinical and Translational Science.
 The focus of my work has been on comparative effectiveness and patient-reported outcomes research in the realm of cranial and spine surgery.
-I also serve as one of the co-investigators working on regenerative medicine stem cell trials involving people with degenerative spine disease and traumatic spinal cord injury.
-I am currently working on human brain motor electrophysiology and brain-computer interface studies with Dr. Kai Miller.
-I will be pursuing an enfolded Ph.D. degree in computational neuroscience.
+I also served as one of the co-investigators working on regenerative medicine stem cell trials involving people with degenerative spine disease and traumatic spinal cord injury.
+Currently, I'm working on human brain electrophysiology and brain-computer interface studies with Dr. Kai Miller and pursuing an enfolded Ph.D. degree in computational neuroscience.
 In my free time, I enjoy cycling, watching movies, salsa dancing, and traveling with my family.

 Ryan Naylor, M.D., Ph.D.